GallonSchimmer/PLAY_Plugin-for-LimeSurvey-Audio-Yielding/README.md

 This setup ensures that every survey session can pull audio files from a systematically managed queue within LimeSurvey.

+**Audio Uploads Table Integration with PLAY Plugin:**

+When the PLAY plugin is installed through the LimeSurvey Plugin Manager, it automatically begins monitoring and recording the URLs of all audio files located in the `/upload/surveys/{$surveyId}/files/[Subfolders]/` directory once a survey starts.
+It is crucial for the subfolders within the `/files` directory to be named sequentially as `00`, `01`, `02`, `03`, `04`, etc., to ensure the plugin can properly recognize and interact with them.

+Additionally, the audio files within each subfolder should also be named in a consecutive order such as `00.mp3`, `01.mp3`, `02.mp3`, `03.mp3`, `04.mp3`, etc. This systematic naming convention allows the plugin to automatically organize and manage the audio files effectively.

+This organization of audio files and subfolders is critical for the plugin's functionality, allowing it to seamlessly integrate audio into survey questions.
+A detailed explanation of how this organization aids the automatic processing and embedding of audio within LimeSurvey will be provided further in the documentation.

+### Audio File Organization for PLAY Plugin

 To effectively organize audio files for use with the PLAY plugin in LimeSurvey, following a structured approach to the storage and naming of audio files is essential.
 This organization facilitates the plugin’s Round Robin system for managing audio playback throughout the survey.
 Here's a detailed explanation of how to set up your audio files and directories:

-### Audio File Organization for PLAY Plugin

 1. **Top-Level Audio Storage:**
    - Store all audio files intended for plugin use under the `/upload/surveys/{$surveyId}/files/` directory of your LimeSurvey installation.